jeffpar/pcjs.v1/disks/pcx86/personal/jeffpar/README.md

 [Below](#directory-of-jeffpar-disk001) is an assortment of disk images created by [@jeffpar](http://jeffpar.com) and archived here.

-DISCLAIMER: The author does not claim that any of these disks are or should be of any interest to anyone, nor of the slightest significance, historically or otherwise.
+DISCLAIMER: The author does not claim that any of these disks are or should be of any interest to anyone, or of the slightest significance, historically or otherwise.
 They simply contain things that interested or amused him at the time.

 {% include machine.html id="ibm5170" %}